 If you are a regular over on the Seed Facebook page, you've likely seen our Ingredients Spotlight posts.
 We recently featured an ingredient you may be unfamiliar with called Abyssinian Oil.
 There's a good reason -- this is relatively new to the market when it comes to skin care.
-It's a really special ingredient, though, and we'd like to share more about why it is in our new Seed Satin Lip Gloss.

 What is Abyssinian Seed Oil?